 To request clinical and medical treatment records:

-- Mail a letter or Standard Form (SF) 180, Request Pertaining to Military Records to:
+- Mail a letter or National Archives (NA) Form 13042, Request for Information Needed to Locate Medical Records, to:

 National Personnel Records Center

 1 Archives Drive

 - Fax a letter or NA Form 13042 to: 314-801-9195